 Finally, while there are important lessons to be learned from this tragedy, many of the residents and their families still need help.
 Please consider making a donation to help those that have been impacted by this tragedy.
 You can donate by clicking this link.

-Kevin Hirzel is the Managing Member of Hirzel Law, PLC and concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association and real estate law.
+Kevin Hirzel is the Managing Member of Hirzel Law, PLC.
+He concentrates his practice on commercial litigation, community association law, condominium law, Fair Housing Act compliance, homeowners association and real estate law.
 Mr. Hirzel is a fellow in the College of Community Association Lawyers, a prestigious designation given to less than 175 attorneys in the country.
 He was named a “Go To Lawyer” in Condominium and Real Estate Law by Michigan Lawyer’s Weekly.
 Mr. Hirzel has been a Michigan Super Lawyer’s Rising Star in Real Estate Law from 2013-2021, an award given to only 2.5% of the attorneys in Michigan each year.
 Mr. Hirzel has been named a Leading Lawyer in Condominium & HOA law by Leading Lawyers Magazine from 2018-2021, an award given to less than 5% of the attorneys in Michigan each year.
 He represents community associations, condominium associations, cooperatives, homeowners associations, property owners and property managers throughout Michigan.
-He may be reached at (248) 397-6596 or email@example.com.
+He may be reached at (248) 397-6596 or firstname.lastname@example.org.